 To those arguments, I would like to counter them with these questions: how do you engage best?
 When are you most comfortable in the course of a dialogue?
 Leading it?
 Being a passive participant?
 What is your natural mode of engagement?
 Are you at your best when your mind is free and flying?
 Or are you okay even when you don’t have to express yourself?
 Are you often concerned about what others think?
 Would you be fine with lack of responses to your public questions and requests?
 Is your self-confidence strong enough to be okay with the possibility of letting other people think you are stupid or a loudmouth?
 Do you really want to work or engage with those who do not encourage or respect you to be yourself?
 Is public criticism of your work hurtful to you?
 Or do you want to leverage it to sharpen your ideas?
 I hope these questions help you improve your clarity in shaping your own online persona.

 I have no doubt that brand/perception/persona management is a tested/successful strategy in certain domains, and at certain levels and types of employment.
 I may be engaging in some of it myself without realizing it.
 But it’s not for me.
 I choose to not engage in it.
 I’d at least try.

-I am not going to pretend there are no negative effects from this “venture”.
+That said, I am not going to pretend there are no negative effects from this “venture”.
 There are clear benefits of being connected, making friends and learning from others.
-There are clear troubles too: being misconstrued easily, strangers judging you too quickly, harming your employability even before the interview and other stranger things we are yet to discover in the strange land of social media.
+There are clear troubles too: being misconstrued easily, strangers judging you too quickly, potentially harming your employability even before the interview, and other stranger things we are yet to discover in the strange land of social media.
 I’m choosing to take the risk of losing some for the benefit of contributing to a more open and engaging world.
 I believe that public engagement by citizens and scientists alike would only make the world a better place.